heitor-sg5/plasmid_invasion/README.md

 ![Figure 1](ode_model/figures/beta_heatmap.png)

 The threshold expression reveals that the minimum transfer rate increases additively with both plasmid loss and plasmid cost, amplified by the demographic factor $1/(1−μ/r)$.
 Even in the absence of segregational loss ($δ=0$), plasmid invasion requires a transfer rate proportional to plasmid cost, while loss imposes an additional independent constraint.

+To clarify the relative importance of these constraints, we consider the dimensionless ratios $β_c/c$ and $β_c/δ$.
+Under the standard parameterisation, we obtain $β_c/c=0.322$ and $β_c/δ≈17.8$.
+The low value of $β_c/c$ indicates that plasmid fitness costs impose only a weak barrier to invasion.
+That is, a conjugation rate substantially smaller than the cost itself is sufficient to compensate for reduced host growth.
+In contrast, the large value of $β_c/δ$ shows that segregational loss is the dominant limitation, requiring a conjugation rate many times greater than the loss rate for plasmids to persist.
+Together, these results indicate that plasmid invasion in this system is constrained primarily by inheritance instability rather than by metabolic cost to the host.

 Existence conditions further constrain long-term outcomes.
 The plasmid-free equilibrium exists only when $μ<r(1−s)$, while the plasmid-bearing-only equilibrium requires $μ+δ<r(1−c)$.
 As mortality or plasmid cost increases, these equilibria disappear via feasibility loss, independently of invasion stability.